 Tiny houses on wheels are rapidly getting popular as more and more people are getting bitten by the wanderlust bug and the minimalist lifestyle.
 Alongside the biggest advantage of portability, most of them are eco-friendly and quite economical than traditional homes, making them an ideal choice for those who travel frequently.
 Another obvious advantage of a tiny house is a lesser amount of time required to maintain the overall space.
 Of course, there are some drawbacks as well, hitting the road makes you forget them all.

-Our list includes some of the best mobile tiny houses that might inspire you to take that once-in-a-lifetime road trip quicker and better.
+Our list includes some of the best tiny house on wheels that might inspire you to take that once-in-a-lifetime road trip quicker and better.

 Koleliba tiny house on wheels